 - 6. All proposals for new concentrations and degree programs must be developed with the involvement of campus faculty who teach in the subject matter areas.
 Such concentrations and programs must be approved according to the Academic Senate guidelines for curricular proposals. - 7.
 For course offerings offered by academic departments through ProfEd within Michigan other than extended degree programs, ProfEd and the department will jointly determine what courses shall be taught, when these courses shall be taught, and the location of these courses.
 Any disagreement concerning the above determination may be taken to a ProfEd Review Committee, as defined in Paragraph 5 of this Article. - 8.
 ProfEd will distribute the "Department Semester Course List" to departments twice a year. - 9.
 Face-to-face course.
-Bargaining unit members teaching face-to-face courses for ProfEd will be compensated at a rate of not less than \$980 per credit hour.
-The rate per credit will increase to \$995 beginning Fall 2007. - 10.
+Bargaining unit members teaching face-to-face courses for ProfEd will be compensated at a rate of not less than \$995 per credit hour. - 10.
 Independent Course in the Field (ICF).
-Bargaining unit members who teach a course as an ICF will be paid at a rate of not less than \$78 per credit hour.
-The rate per credit hour will increase to \$80 beginning Fall 2006 and to \$82 beginning Fall 2007. - 11.
+Bargaining unit members who teach a course as an ICF will be paid at a rate of not less than \$82 per credit hour. - 11.
 Tutorial.
-Bargaining unit members who provide tutorials will be paid at a rate of not less than \$78 per credit hour for each student registered in the course.
-The rate per credit hour will increase to \$80 beginning Fall 2006 and to \$82 beginning Fall 2007.
+Bargaining unit members who provide group tutorials will be paid at a rate of not less than \$82 per credit hour for each student registered in the course.
+Bargaining unit members who provide individual tutorials will be paid at a rate of not less than \$325 per tutorial.